TensaZangetsu/blog/README.md

 The design pattern is COMBO design, someting that facebook will soon incorporate into their own design.
 Htacess file for rewriteing urls.

 Class folder with user, posts and db class for CRUD operations - Objet oriented with MYSQLI.
+Db class uses singleton pattern.
 Simple login system with session and some security features

-Soon to come more security, better design, and more oop structure with database.sql which is used in this project
+Soon to come more security, better design, and more oop structure with database.sql which is used in this project.
+Down the road i will do ZEND and Codeigniter version od the same thing.